How Much Does A Website Cost UK?

 That is the defining question we all like to ask!

 Well, when it comes to creating a website, the term “you get what you pay for” really is put into place.
 If you’re hoping for a prize-winning website that’s dynamic and eye-catching; you’re unlikely to recreate similar effects using free website templates, but – web design costs do vary tremendously!

 Comparison Of Different Website Designs And Their Costs

-So what does this car analogy mean for the costs of different website designs?
+So, what does this car metaphor mean for the costs of different website designs?

 You could compare DIY websites to second-hand cars; these sites are often built using standard templates offered by web-building platforms and can be very similar to each other.
 Platforms like Wix and Weebly are popular for DIY site creation.
 Owners will only need to pay for domain hosting, which could cost anything from zero up to around £500.
 It is possible to build your own eye-catching website using web-building platforms; however these sites take a lot of time, effort and creativity.
 DIY sites also have a large amount of limitations.
 If you’re on a very tight budget of under £1,000 then consider using a DIY site.

 Typically, small business websites could be compared to your run of the mill, runaround vehicle.
 These sites usually cost between £1,000 and £5,000 to build; although developer costs do vary.
 They generally feature a fair amount of business information; such as employee bios and downloadable product data.
 These will usually have integration with social media sites, Google Maps and Google Analytics.
 Hiring a website developer to build these sorts of sites helps to create a visual brand image and add a professional touch.